StarRealMan/starblog_project/source/about/index.md

 ## Research

 I am interested in SLAM, computer vision and robotics.
-Currently I am working on my [graduation project](https://github.com/StarRealMan/SSVIO), which is about creating marked object map using 3D reconstruction and 3D pointcloud semantic segmentation methods.
+My [graduation project](https://github.com/StarRealMan/SSVIO) is about creating marked object map using 3D reconstruction and 3D pointcloud semantic segmentation methods.
+Currently I am working on 3D Object detection tasks in Autonomous Driving scenario.
 In my future research, I am eager to develop new methods by combining multiple sensors to help computers understand surroundings better and interact with environments smarterly, which is a key problem faced by Autonomous Driving Cars and Navigation Robots.

 ![research](/images/system/result.jpg)